Tea Tree Oil Acne Treatment Explained

 You can use Tea Tree oil as a natural hand sanitizer.
 It has the capability to kill germs that are responsible for illnesses like the cold and flu.
 It also can act as an insect repellent.
 According to research, cows that were treated with the oil had sixty-one percent fewer flies bothering them than the cows that weren’t.

 When you get a cut or scrape, you instantly become susceptible to infection.
-Tea Tree oil can be used to treat and disinfect minor abrasions and cuts.
+Tea Tree oil can be used to disinfect and treat minor abrasions and cuts.
 It may also e able to speed up wound healing since it can reduce inflammation and increase white blood cell activity.
 There are medications to treat nail fungus, but Tea Tree oil may be just as effective in getting rid of nail fungus.
 You can use it on its own or in combination with other natural remedies.

 Success Using Tea Tree Oil To Treat Acne